rkhullar/example-webapp/docs/medium-article.md

 #### Mongodb Atlas Cluster
 During the cluster creation process the Atlas UI will ask you to create database user credentials and define the ip address or cidr blocks that should be allowed to connect.
 You can go ahead and use the default generated credentials.
-We don't actually need database credentials for our project, and will instead leverage passwordless authentication via AWS Identity Access Management (IAM).
-For the ip address list we need to allow network traffic from `0.0.0.0/0` "anywhere".
+We don't actually need static database credentials for our project, and will instead leverage passwordless authentication via AWS IAM.
+For the ip address list we need to allow network traffic from `0.0.0.0/0` or "anywhere".
 For a production environment we can revisit this network control, but there is significantly more work involved to make the ideal integration.
 And it does not fall under AWS or Atlas free tier.

 After creating the cluster delete the default credential based user and replace it with your AWS user arn.
 When you add the new database user in the Atlas UI select AWS IAM for the authentication method and select IAM User for the type.